colinbate/quoteboard/README.md

  * Add the ability to provide context for quotes
  * Auto-completion for former "authors"
- * Create more appealing default theme
-     * Make the new quote button less in the way
  * Create branch with image upload support